MariaLundgren/CO-OP-Game-Review/TESTING.md

 #### User stories testing footer

 - I want to be able to find the website's social channels.
     - In the footer there are links to the website's social media channels.

+#### Manual testing of Navbar

+- Clicking the Facebook icon brings user to facebook.com in a new browser window.
+- Clicking the Instagram icon brings user to instagram.com in a new browser window.
+- Hovering over the contact link and social icons to make sure they become lighter when hovering over them.
+- This was repeated on all pages to make sure the footer works on every page.

 ### Home